 Calligraphy is the art of creating beautiful symbols by hand.
-Medieval calligraphy was said to have been one of most expensive and alluring methods in ornamenting a written word during the Middle Ages.
+Medieval calligraphy was said to have been one of the most expensive and alluring methods in ornamenting a written word during the Middle Ages.

-Later on, these styles of writing were adapted by monks in monasteries and those in the church.
+Later on, these styles of writing were adopted and adapted by monks in monasteries and those in the church.
 One of the writing styles developed was uncial lettering which was widely used for copying text and scriptures from the Bible.

 Throughout the Medieval Era, several calligraphic styles had been adapted and they served various purposes.
 However, medieval calligraphy was more than just decorated writing or ornamented letters and styles.

 Medieval calligraphy letters had several important elements on them.
 Most of these letter, regardless of style, have symbol, integrity, harmony and ancestry.

 Calligraphy has brought about most of the modern font faces and font types.
 The fonts and styling that were being used in modern writing originated from these and were designed by true calligraphers during the medieval era.